laurenriddle/Hive-Mind-Back-End-Capstone-Api/README.md

 	- `python manage.py makemigrations hivemindapi`
 	- `python manage.py migrate`

-6. Create a superuser for your local version of the app:

-	- `python manage.py createsuperuser`

-7. Populate your database with initial data from fixtures files: (_NOTE: every time you run this it will remove existing data and repopulate the tables_)
+6. Populate your database with initial data from fixtures files: (_NOTE: every time you run this it will remove existing data and repopulate the tables_)

 	- `python manage.py loaddata */fixtures/*.json`

-8. Fire up your dev server and get to work!
+7. Fire up your dev server and get to work!

 	- `python manage.py runserver`